First to state that I have been to Zimbabwe. Photographic evidence.

-Some of the techniques used in YELLOW JOURNALISM include scandal mongering, exaggeration of news events and sensationalism, dramatised news, limited research and biased news in order to sell more newspapers or increase viewship and online engaging in click-baiting.
+Some of the techniques used in YELLOW JOURNALISM include scandal mongering, exaggeration of news events and sensationalism, dramatising news, engaging in limited research and biased news in order to sell more newspapers or increase viewship and online engaging in click-baiting.

-To me, the live broadcast that best depicts YELLOW JOURNALISM from western media, was Sky News coverage of the events leading to Mugabe’s final resignation.
+To me, the live broadcast that best depicts YELLOW JOURNALISM by western media, was Sky News awful coverage of the events leading to Mugabe’s final resignation.

-When Mugabe resigned, their reporter relayed his live stories with full blown tremendous elation on his face, caught up in the euphoria of the crowd that he should have been reporting about, yet had made himself a part, of the news story.
+When Mugabe resigned, their reporter relayed his live stories with full blown tremendous elation on his face, caught up in the euphoria of the crowd that he should have been reporting about of which he made himself a part of the story.

-As professional journalists, we are not allowed to become part of the story we are covering (unless this conflict of interest is declared at the start of the story) or allow our personal biases to inform our reporting.
-There are countless stories where western media reporters reporting about Mugabe use countless derogatory adjectives that show their disdain of him.
+As professional journalists, we are not allowed to become part of the story we are covering (unless this conflict of interest is declared at start of the story) or allow our personal biases to inform our reporting.
+There are countless stories where western media reporters covering Mugabe used countless derogatory adjectives that evidenced their disdain of him.
 Literally the media was courting hatred of Mugabe through their stories and it had become so predictable how say BBC or SKY would cover a Mugabe related story that I had learnt to just change channels.

 Back to the Sky News Reporter that was reporting about Mugabe’s resignation.
-At one point, during his live coverage, he walked over to a group of young Zimbabwean men that were part of the euphoric crowd, in seek of their reaction to the resignation.
+At one point, during his live coverage, he walked over to a group of young Zimbabwean men that were part of the euphoric crowd and attempted to seek their reaction to the resignation.

-Responding by speaking out their remarks but reporter was not impressed with this.
-Instead, he seemed to be in seek of a more dramatic expression, the reporter proceeded to ask the young men to “express your reaction”.
-In response, they proceeded into a sing-song after their short remarks, to much beaming from the reporter.
+They responded by speaking out their remarks but reporter was not impressed with this.
+Instead, he seemed to be in seek of a more dramatic expression and in soliciting it, the reporter proceeded to ask the young men to “demonstrate their reaction”.
+In response to the instruction, they proceeded into a sing-song after their short remarks, to much beaming from the reporter.

-Later on in the night, yet another of Sky’s presenters whilst updating viewers on the latest developments regarding the awaited resignation, descended into apologising to them “for disappointing you with a no resignation update”.
-Viewers had otherwise been propped to await a resignation an obvious conflict of interest from Sky’s presenter had obviously taken sides in the story by expecting one outcome.
+Later on in the night, another Sky staff member-a presenter updating viewers on the latest developments in Zimbabwe since the awaited resignation, descended into an apology to viewers “for disappointing you with a no-resignation update”.
+Viewers had otherwise been propped up to await a resignation an obvious conflict of interest from Sky’s presenter.

-Being concerned about the lack of journalistic impartiality in the coverage by Sky News reporters, I thought of updating myself with their editorial guidelines.
-I checked out their website to appraise myself on their stance on impartiality- if any.
+Being concerned at the lack of journalistic impartiality in Sky News coverage of Mugabe, I decided to appraise myself of its editorial guidelines.
+I checked out their website to learn about their stance on impartiality- if any.

 Below is some of what I noted as stated under their editorial guidelines on due impartiality.